 In the case of referred chest pain, it can originate from many areas, with the most common being the facet joints or Zygapophyseal joints of the thoracic spine.

 It may also originate from the Costovertebral or Costotransverse joints, where the ribs attach to the vertebrae.

 Muscular tightness and trigger points can also develop, increasing the referred pain.
 A trigger point is a small localized knot in the muscle.
 If your muscle or part of is it in spasm, then blood and nutrients are not able to reach that part of the muscle.
 Therefore, it will not recover from training or injury and will be a potential weak point in the future.
 Thigh muscles cause vertebra to move out of alignment, which in turn may impinge on nerves.

 Treatment of referred pain

-Treatment of referred chest pain will depend on the cause of the pain, but commonly used treatments include deep tissue massage which releases tension in muscles which in turn reduces pressure on any nerves which are referring the chest pain.
+- Deep tissue massage.
+This releases tension in muscles, which in turn reduces pressure on any nerves which may be impinged. are referring the chest pain.

 - Spinal manipulation to restore a full range of movement to the joints in the spine.
 Visit a good Chiropractor or Oseopath specialises in spinal manipulation for athletes.

 - Stretching and strengthening exercises may also be recommended for the upper body, upper back and core to regain full movement and strength.

 - Whitcomb DC, Martin SP, Schoen RE et al. Chronic abdominal pain caused by thoracic disc herniation.
 Am J Gastroenterol 1995;90(5):835–7.